-Investment theme: Building social networks, Improving health and well-being
+Investment theme: Growing social networks, Improving health and well-being

 Who fancies taking a trip to the cinema, or the theatre or even to the bingo or a quiz night?
 Perhaps having a dance, hitting the shops or venturing out on a day trip sounds like fun to you?

 Although these activities sound like great fun, many women have very few people they can ask to join them and may not find the thought of embarking out alone appealing.